luccatrevisan/chewie-scraper/README.md

 ## Overview

-This project demonstrates how to collect and structure data from a web page using HTTP requests and HTML parsing.
+TThis project demonstrates how to collect and structure data from a real-world application using HTTP requests and HTML parsing.

-The scraper accesses a public webpage, extracts product information, and exports the data into a structured JSON format.
+The scraper extracts product names and prices from a live menu page and exports the data into a structured JSON format.

 ## Features